TJones305/GXBC_2020/ReadMe.md

 - banzomaikaka for hover functionality code on the coaching section (solution comment on https://www.xspdf.com/help/50382383.html).

 ## > Future Additions:
-Due to  unforseen outside influences I found myself scaling my initial six page plan down to three.
-I have plans to add these in the future, however I felt that they weren't paramount to the site meeting it's initial purpose.
+1. I have plans to add pages in the future, however I felt that they weren't paramount to the site meeting it's initial purpose.
-Below is the code I had constructed for the icons to these pages in preparation:
+Below is the code I had constructed for the icons to these pages in preparation should I have had the time to do another page:

         <li class="list-inline-item menubar-color menuitem">
         <a href="competition.html"><i class="fa fa-trophy" aria-hidden="true"></i><span>| Play Bowls |</span></a>